-Riverside is a subsidiary of the Umbono Group of companies and member of the Riverside Energy Group of companies.
 Riverside owns and operates some thirty natural gas wells in Daviess County, with a processing plant in Knox County.
 We also operate approximately 30 miles of 8" to 12" polyethylene pipeline at low pressure (below 100psi), except for a mile of 8" steel pipeline in Knox County (below 800psi) running to our sales point east of the town of Bicknell.